 Like many a woman before me, I’m a big fan of a TV box-set.

 Once upon a time, I used to buy actual DVDs from HMV, or order them from the US to play on a specially purchased DVD player from a shop on Tottenham Court Road.
-These days, being a box-set fan is a LOT easier – there’s iTunes and Netflix for most stuff, and since becoming Amazon-free at the start of this year, I’ve managed to work out several new places to get my box-set fix.
+These days, being a box-set fan is a LOT easier.
+So today I’m sharing what I think are the 40 best box sets to watch on Sky TV, Netflix, iTunes and Amazon Prime.

-I’m splitting the post into two sections, because I have a proper job to do too, you know.
+I’m splitting this round-up of the best box sets of 2021 into two parts, because I have a proper job to do too, you know.
 I can’t be sitting round here all day arguing about whether Joey should have chosen Dawson or Pacey (Pacey) or whether Felicity should have chosen Ben or Noel (Noel).

 So for today, here are my top box set picks from four genres: teen drama; family drama; guilty pleasures; comedy.
 Tomorrow: crime, medical, fantasy/sci-fi.